Forest Glen Crime Rate Trends — Chicago

 Forest Glen is a Far Northwest Side residential community area along the North Branch of the Chicago River, including the wooded Sauganash subdivision and the LaBagh Woods forest preserve.
 Predominantly single-family homes on winding streets, with the Edens Expressway as the eastern border.

-March 2026 was a quiet month in Forest Glen.
-No tracked category crossed the anomaly threshold — zero signals across all flag types — which itself reflects a broader structural story: every major category is running well below its prior-year level.
+April 2026 was a quiet month in Forest Glen.
+No tracked category crossed an anomaly threshold — zero signals across all flag types — leaving the month's story in the 12-month structural picture rather than any single fresh move.

 Notable signals 0